What's New in FIRST?

 2000 July 17

 A new catalog has been released that includes all data taken through February 2000.
-This catalog covers about 7377 square degrees in the north galactic cap and 611 square degrees in the south galactic cap, for a total of nearly 8000 square degrees containing ~722,000 sources.
+This catalog covers about 7377 square degrees in the north Galactic cap and 611 square degrees in the south Galactic cap, for a total of nearly 8000 square degrees containing ~722,000 sources.
 The new catalog and images are accessible via the FIRST Search Engine and the FIRST Cutout Server.

 2000 March 2